TristanWYL/ChaosTheory/README.md

 ## Layout

+Two main parts: `Header` and `Body`

-An app header bar for hosting links to different pages.
+- Header: An app header bar for hosting links to different pages,
+- Body: A component for hosing all pages.
+If new pages need to be added, tweak `./src/components/Routes.tsx`.

 ## State Management

-Considering this project is quite small, instead of using a state management library, an Observer Patten is in place to make the application reactive to state updates.
+Considering this project is quite small, instead of using a state management library, an Observer Patten is implemented to make the application reactive to state updates.

 - The fetched exchange rateSet are stored in the `state` of `./src/misc/state.ts`,
-- The only way to update the state is to define an `update` function, which will do two things:
+- The only way to update the state is to call relevant `update` function, which will do two things:
   - update the state
   - notify the listeners
-- To listen to the state change, simply call `useObserver` wherever in your component with a `listener` function passed in as an argument.
-When the state updates, the `listener` will be called
+- To listen to the state change, simply call the custom hook `useObserver` wherever in your component with a `listener` function passed in as an argument.
+When the state updates, the `listener` will be called.

 ## Settings

 Some settings could be tuned at `./src/settings.ts`

-# Getting Started with Create React App
+# Getting Started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).